 Introduction / History

-The Rajbansi migrated to Nepal about 250 years ago, and although their origins are unclear, they may be related to the Koche of India.
+The Rajbansi migrated to Nepal approximately 300 years ago, and although their origins are unclear, they may be related to the Koche of India.
 One legend says they are the descendents of the children of a Bengali man and an Arakan woman.
 Other legends declare them to be an ancient people descended from the Dravidian race who lived in southern India.

 Most Rajbansi are farmers who survive on the produce of their own labor.
 Although they raise some livestock, they do not seem to consider the animals as a primary source of income.
 Instead, animal products are used as items to sell to purchase necessities that they can't make or grow themselves.
 A shortage of suitable arable land, overpopulation, and poor farming methods all contribute to a subsistence level of food production.
 They are excellent weavers, and some have begun to earn money by their weaving.
 Others work for the government or find employment in the private sector.
 As a whole, they live impoverished lives.
 The Rajbansi are hesitant to change their lifestyle, and they struggle in their adaptation to different types of work.